DeondeJager/Friends-and-Family/README.md

 Friends and Family is a Windows program with a graphical user interface (GUI) used to identify unrelated individuals from pairwise relatedness estimates.

 ## Summary
-This repository contains the files Friends_and_Family_v22.zip and Friends_and_Family_v21.zip that contain the Windows executable software program Friends and Family, versions 22 and 21, with associated example input and output files and README.
+This repository contains the files `Friends_and_Family_v22.zip` and `Friends_and_Family_v21.zip` that contain the Windows executable software program Friends and Family, versions 22 and 21, with associated example input and output files and README.
+The corresponding unzipped folders are also provided, if one wants to download specific individual files only.

 The .zip folders also contain the source code in a text file and the file README_Source_Code that goes along with it.